Make Your Current Home Your Dream Home

 Imagine buying your first home and watching your family outgrow it.
 You've made a lot of memories here and the thought of leaving makes you sad.
 Could there be a way for you to stay?

 There is and it's called the FHA 203(k) home improvement loan.
 With this loan you can refinance your current mortgage and get the extra funds you need to pay for repairs, upgrades and renovations all in one home loan.
 You can add bedrooms or bathrooms, expand a kitchen or dining room or even add a second story to the home.

-The Full (or Standard) FHA 203k covers home improvement projects that will change the structure of your home.
+The FHA 203(k) covers home improvement projects from simple repairs to structural upgrades.
 You can literally “pop a top” on your ranch house and double your square footage if an appraiser can find similar homes – called comparables – in the area.
-Adding onto a home like this means you can increase your area much cheaper than of you were to sell the home and buy new, or build a home from scratch.
+Adding onto a home means you can increase your area much cheaper than if you were to sell the home and buy new, or build a home from scratch.

-You can use the Full 203k when the home improvements exceed $35,000 (the max amount for the 203k Streamline) or when you need to make structural repairs.
-There must be a minimum of $5,000 worth of repairs.
-FHA loan limits are based on property type and location of the property being financed.
-A portion of the loan proceeds are used to pay off the existing mortgage in a refinance.
-The remaining funds are placed in an escrow account and released as rehabilitation is completed.
-You may also roll in up to six months of mortgage payments if the HUD consultant determines you need to be displaced from the home during the repairs, as you might be in the case of a major renovation.
+You can use the Standard 203(k) when the home improvements exceed $35,000 or when you need to make structural repairs.
+There must be a minimum of $5,000 worth of repairs and you must occupy the property.
+Since you are refinancing your current mortgage, a portion of the loan proceeds are used to pay off your existing mortgage.
+The remaining funds are placed in an escrow account and released as your projects are completed.

-You can make the following repairs and renovations to your home with the Full 203k:
+You can make the following repairs and renovations to your home with the Standard 203(k):